Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Exception Handling - Python.md

 So the thing about errors is that:

-1. We ( especially *you* ) **hate** them
+1. We all **hate** them
-2. They are key to understanding ( what did you think I was about to say )
+2. They are key to understanding ( what did you think I was about to say "*Fuck Them*" well *Fuck You*! )

 For example: what if in Maths and also Computer ( the subject as a whole ) you divide a number by 0?
-You would say that "*it can't be done! $\rightarrow$* Math Errors"...
+You would say that "*it can't be done! $\rightarrow$* Math Errors...
 And you would be right.

 It would cause the program to halt its operations.